JonusNattapong/Chujai/docs/getting_started.md

-# Getting Started with zombitxanus AI
+# Getting Started with Chujai AI

-This guide will help you get started with using the zombitxanus AI framework for your projects.
+This guide will help you get started with using the Chujai AI framework for your projects.

 ## Prerequisites